Paparoni/mockify/README.md

 # Mockify
-Convert text into the spongemock meme format
+Convert text into the spongemock meme format<br>
 [SEE IT IN ACTION](http://ajeezy.tech/mockify)

 Created by: Antwaun Tune<br/>